 It’s hard to believe it’s been 14 years since I was sitting in my therapist’s office with tears streaming down my face, realizing my marriage had to be over.
 How do you know when to leave a marriage?

 It’s different for everyone, but for me, it was a feeling of certainty that just rushed over me.
-My ex and I had gone back and forth so many times, trying to make it work because we had young kids and because it was the “right thing” to do.
-But things had started to happen in the last couple years that seemed like the forces of fate were pulling us apart.
+My ex and I had gone back and forth so many times, trying to make it work because we had young kids and because staying together was the “right thing” to do.
+But things had started to happen in the last couple years that seemed like the forces of fate were pulling us apart and staying just wasn’t working no matter how hard we both tried and wanted it to work.

 How do you know when to leave a marriage?